Updated: Dec 12, 2022

 Ozokerite is a solid yellow-to-brown wax composed primarily of paraffinic hydrocarbons and commonly used in lipsticks and other color cosmetics, moisturizers, and deodorants (88).
 This ingredient has many data gaps, with only 69 studies in the PubMed Science Library that may include information on the toxicity of this chemical (89).

 Parabens often listed on ingredient lists as Butylparaben, Methylparaben, and Propylparaben have been found in the breast tissues of 19 out of 20 women with breast cancer in a 2004 study (90).
-This doesn't necessarily mean parabens cause cancer, but they do penetrate the skin, so its other harmful effects may be doing even more than studies have learned so far.
+This doesn't necessarily mean parabens cause cancer, but they do penetrate the skin, so their other harmful effects may be doing even more than studies have learned so far.
 The main concern with this chemical is that studies have suggested that parabens can disrupt hormones in the body, harm fertility and reproductive organs, affect birth outcomes and increase the risk of cancer (91).

 Paraffin Wax is derived from Petroleum, coal, and shared oil; this wax has been found to contain known carcinogens, including Acetone, Benzene, and Toluene – when burnt, releasing them into the air (92).
 Exposure to carcinogens like this may cause headaches, kidney damage, congenital disabilities, bone marrow damage, respiratory issues, nausea, and cancer (93).